An Introduction to Teaching in a Christian School (Proficient)

-The course has been designed to help participants understand the vision and some of the history of schools in Australia based on a Christian faith and to facilitate a process that will help them to become more familiar with the culture and expectations of the school they are now working in.
+These courses have been designed to help participants understand the vision and some of the history of schools in Australia based on a Christian faith.
+It will facilitate a process that will help participants become more familiar with the culture and expectations of the school they are working in.
 It is specifically designed to explore the place of faith in the educational vision and the way this is expressed in individual schools.
-The course acknowledges the wide range of culture and faith expressions in these schools and aims to orient the participant to the particular expression of the education and faith vision in their own school workplace.
-The course presents an overview of the biblical understanding that underpins the vision and the mission of education.

-The course has eight modules and involves readings, videos and interactive learning tasks – discussions and reflection exercises are an application of the learning to the participant’s school situation.
-Participants join an online learning community.
+The course has eight modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to the participant’s school situation.

 Explicit course outcomes:

-- To develop a critical understanding of the unique nature of your Christian faith-based school within the framework of the school's vision, while also developing an understanding and respect for the history and vision of faith-based schooling.
+- To develop a critical understanding of the unique nature of your Anglican school within the framework of the school's vision, while also developing an understanding and respect for the history and vision of Anglican schooling.

-- To develop an understanding of the Biblical foundation that underpins faith-based schooling.
+- To develop an understanding of the Biblical foundation that underpins Anglican schooling.

-- To reflect on how you can fit into and contribute to the culture and fulfillment of the vision of your Christian faith-based school.
+- To reflect on how you can fit into and contribute to the culture and fulfilment of the vision of your Anglican school.

 - The participant can express an understanding of the vision of the school and its relationship to lived practice within the school.